zenml-io/zenml/docs/book/user-guide/starter-guide/connect-to-a-deployed-zenml.md

 ![Scenario 2: ZenML with a local REST Server](../../.gitbook/assets/Scenario2.png)

+{% hint style="info" %}
+In Scenario 2, the `zenml up` command implicitly connects the client to the server.
+{% endhint %}

 In order to move into production, you will need to deploy this server somewhere centrally so that the different cloud stack components can read from and write to the server.
 Additionally, this also allows all your team members to connect